na-hiro/CarND-Behavioral-Cloning-P3/writeup.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

 The my first personal goal was to generate a generalized model using Track1 only learning data.
-Stable running of only Track 1 was achieved without difficulty.However, because the stable running of Track2 was very difficult, the target was changed.
+Stable running of only Track 1 was achieved without difficulty.
+However, because the stable running of Track2 was very difficult, the target was changed.
 The final goal was changed as follows.

-The goal is to use both Track1 and 2 as learning data and realize high speed and stable running in both courses.
+The goal is to use both Track1(Lake) and 2(Jungle) as learning data and realize high speed and stable running in both courses.

 [//]: # (Image References)